 - Hypocritical Heartwarming: In "Pre-School", she agrees to protect Stan and his friends from Trent Boyette, claiming that "no juvenile hall turd is going to kill you, that's my job."

 - Inferiority Superiority Complex: Implied to be lonely and insecure due to her looks.
 A key reason her head gear is a huge Berserk Button.

 - Karma Houdini: She regularly gets away with her bullying.
-The Wacky Molestation Adventure marks the only time in the show that Stan gets effective revenge on her.
+"The Wacky Molestation Adventure" marks the only time in the show that Stan gets effective revenge on her.

 - The Only One Allowed to Defeat You: Towards Stan."No Juvenile Hall turd is going to kill you.
 That's my job."

-- Spell My Name with an "S": Some official material spells her name as Shelly.
+- Spell My Name with an "S": Some official material spells her name as Shelley.